veeva/vaultjavasdk-maven-plugin/README.md

 <source> - optional, specify packages or class source files to include in the VPK file; if omitted, all files in the project.
 This is list of parameters.
 	<packages> - comma separated list of package names from the project
 	<classes> - comma separated list of fully qualified java file names
+<packageName> - optional, the name of the package that will be set in the vaultpackage.xml
+<summary> - optional, the summary that will be set in the vaultpackage.xml
+<description> - optional, the description that will be set in the vaultpackage.xml
+<deploymentOption> - optional, defaults to incremental.
+Use extreme caution setting this to replace_all
 ```

 The pom.xml configuration: